wferreirauy/terraform-provider-bitbucketserver/docs/resources/bitbucketserver_repository_postwebhook.md

 * `webhook_url` - Required.
 The URL of the post webhook.
 * `committers_to_ignore` - Optional.
 Comma separated list of usernames.
 Commits from these users do not trigger this hook.
 * `branches_to_ignore` - Optional.
 Regex for branches.
 Commits on these branches do not trigger this hook.
-* `active` - Optional.
+* `enabled` - Optional.
 Enable or disable the webhook.
 Default: true
 * `repo_push` - Optional.
 Event On push.
 Default: false
 * `branch_deleted` - Optional.
 Event Branch deleted.
 Default: false
 * `branch_created` - Optional.
 Event Branch created.
 Default: false